maykar/plex_assistant/translation.md

 ### Seperator

 This is the word that seperates the media from cast device.
 In English it is "on".
-It operates like the keywords above with a post and pre, but may only contain one keyword:
+It operates like the keywords above with a post and pre.
+The "music_separator" works the same way, but for phrases like `"Play album by artist"`.:

 ```
         "separator": {